MrVivek30/Course-Management-System/README.md

 ## Contribution

-In a cunstruct week of SB101 in Masai School I made this project indivisually so I did all the funtions with myself.
+In a construct week of SB101 in Masai School I made this project indivisually so I did all the funtions with myself.

 ## Tech Stack